xn--nding-jua/XFBAPE/README.md

 The X-Touch are supported as well:
 ![alt text](Documentation/Images/XTouch-Control.jpg)

-The Windows-GUI is available as Windows11-App, Windows 3.11 and OS/2 (yes, I like Retro-Computing)
+The Windows-GUI is available as Windows11-App
 ![alt text](Documentation/Images/GUI.jpg)

 As the Ethernet-Contoller is connected only to the SAMD21, the webinterface of the NINA-W102 cannot be accessed.
 Maybe we can change this in a later design.
 But for now the ethernet-port is limited to plain ASCII-commands.